moneyadviceservice/frontend-code-standards/README.md

  <!-- add something about using .no-js and .js-enhanced classes on the body element to enable contextual styling   -->

+### Sass Preprocessor
+The Money Advice Service operates a Ruby on Rails environment and as such we write all our CSS using the Sass preprocessor language.

+To avoid deviating to far from the normal CSS syntax we use .scss, rather than the .sass variant.

+We follow the Sass communities "[Inception Rule](http://thesassway.com/beginner/the-inception-rule)" that advises that you should not nest your SCSS more than four levels deep.

+Ideally you should aim for two levels of nesting which gives enough flexibility for selectors and their accompanying pseudo-states (i.e :hover).

+Nesting selectors more than three levels deep, while tempting, causes verbose and unwieldly CSS to be constructed on compile.

+### Naming Conventions (Classes & IDs)

+We follow the BEM (block, element, modifier) naming convention for assigning clear, conscise and semantic classes to our HTML elements.

+An explanation of BEM can be found on [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) but in short following this pattern:

+.block{}
+.block__element{}
+.block--modifier{}

+.block represents the higher level of an abstraction or component.
+.block__element represents a descendent of .block that helps form the .block object.
+.block--modifier represents a different state or version of .block.

+A practical example of this is:

+.site-search{} /* Block */
+.site-search__field{} /* Element */
+.site-search--full{} /* Modifier */

+As noted in the CSS Wizardry article HTML elements marked up with the BEM naming convention can appear "ugly" and verbose.
+However, where they excell is in their readbility and their contribution to maintainable code.

+However, please note that the BEM naming style does not need to be used for elements that have no relationship to parent elements or sit on their own.
+Remember that BEM is used to clarify code, not to be adhered to without question.

 ### Web Typography
 content coming soon